hwdsl2/wireguard-install/README.md

 sudo bash wireguard.sh
 ```

-You can customize the following options: VPN server's DNS name, port, DNS server for VPN clients and name of the first client.
+You can customize the following options: VPN server's DNS name, UDP port, DNS server for VPN clients and name of the first client.

+For servers with an external firewall, open your selected UDP port for the VPN.

 <details>
 <summary>